Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 ## The Problem

 A retail bank was losing roughly 1 in 5 customers a year, and nobody could say exactly why.
-The raw data lived in two linked spreadsheets full of the usual real-world mess that consists of inconsistent country spellings, currency symbols stored as text, a duplicate record.
+The raw data lived in two linked spreadsheets full of the usual real-world mess that consists of inconsistent country spellings, currency symbols stored as text, and a duplicate record.
 So, before anyone could ask "why are people leaving," the data had to be trustworthy first.
 This project cleans that data with SQL, then surfaces the patterns that actually predict churn.

 ## Dataset